Prepare Automation Projects and Assign Roles

 The role of an Automation Leader is often mixed with an Automation Sponsor.
 However, in reality, the latter is more of a support role, and the former is responsible for the entire automation project.
 Ideally, they should be able to see the big picture and oversee the various details pertaining to the project, such as time, cost, investments, and more.

-As part of managing a good automation project, being able to prepare it properly is an important aspect.
+As part of managing a good automation project, being able to prepare automation projects properly is an important aspect.
 To do that, it’s essential to understand various approaches to the project and learn how to prepare properly.
 Hopefully, our set of tips for automation projects helped you gain a better overview of what you need to do to become fully equipped before launching automation.